Overview

 Here are some things you can do to prevent tooth decay:

 - Use fluoride, a mineral that can prevent tooth decay from progressing, and even reverse, or stop, early tooth decay.
-You can get fluoride by
+You can get fluoride by:

 - Brushing with a fluoride toothpaste.

-- Drinking tap water with fluoride.
+- Drinking tap water that has fluoride.

 - Using fluoride mouth rinse.